george-hawkins/japanese/skritter.md

 Skritter have decks, like the N5 one linked above, for the levels N5 thru to N1.
 They also have kanji decks, e.g. [100 Kanji for JLPT N5](https://skritter.com/vocablists/view/6107563985338368), for each level.
 However, these are _single_ kanji decks, i.e. individual kanji in isolation and everyone (even Skritter themselves - see the Jouyou blog post linked above) says this isn't the way to learn kanji.
 But the decks _may_ be useful if you just want to drill the kanji that you must know for a particular JLPT level.

+The stroke order deck is rather odd - if it's supposed to teach you stroke order _before_ you actually get onto learning specific kanji then the description for each card should just be the kanji that demonstrates the aspect of stroke order that you're learning.
+Instead, the cards include readings and definitions but not the actual kanji.
+So you have to learn that given just e.g. the reading て and the definition "head" that it's the kanji 手 that's needed when the real goal was supposed to be just learning about top-to-bottom stoke order.

 Getting started
 ---------------